 Medical Credit Cards

 Some medical providers that don’t offer payment plans may instead offer medical credit cards.
 They typically offer a 6-12-month interest-free period.
-If you can pay off your medical debt within that time, it may be worth getting a medical credit card.
+If you can pay off your medical debts within that time, it may be worth getting a medical credit card.
 Otherwise, it’s probably best to avoid them.